International-Soil-Radiocarbon-Database/ISRaD/_pages/contribute.md

 1. Your data will be manually reviewed by a volunteer expert.
 Feel free to include information and details, or comments and concerns, in your email that you think will be useful.
 1. It is also very valuable for review process and addressing any future issues if you submit the original data tables (ie. supplemental table files from publication, or simply saying "We extracted data from Table 1, Table S3.") used to create ISRaD Data File when possible.
 1. You will get an email once your submission has been accepted for inclusion in ISRaD.
 Nice work!

+## Feedback?
+We welcome your suggestions.
+Please use our [Github issues page](https://github.com/International-Soil-Radiocarbon-Database/ISRaD/issues) to report problems, post comments or suggest ideas for improvement of the ISRaD template file, ISRaD template information file, or online QAQC tool.
+No special permissions are required to post, although you do need to create a Github account if you don't have one already.

+You can also email us at *info.israd@gmail.com* and we will do our best to get back to you.